japawBlob/nix-darwin-setup/README.md

  - Set Teams, Slack, KDEConnect to be startup apps
  - Vimium setup
  - Set tiled windows to not have margins
+ - Give wezterm full disk access in Privacy & Security -> Full Disk Access
+ - Allow kdeconnect to be run as app from an unknown developer